AJKBajwa/Conveyer_Cutter/README.md

 Upload the [Motor_Code](/Arduino Code/motors/motors.ino) code to Arduino.
 Change the delay_time variable at the top to 500 and start moving it down to control speed of the motor.
 Play around with this number only.

+## 2. Nema 42
+Red and Black form one pair of coils for the big motor.
+The one without black tape are one pair and vice versa.
+Wire the pair of coils to A and B.
+(Note: Here the pair of coils are identified using names A and B whereas the Nema17 shield used 1 and 2 for naming pairs).

+Connect the positive voltage from supply to VCC and GND to GND.
+Connect the Pin-3 of Arduino to PUL+ and GND to PUL- Connect the Pin-2 of Arduino to DIR+ and GND to DIR-

+Upload the Arduino code.
+Change the delay_time variable at the top start from 10 and move it up.